 “What information of significance passed among you?”

 The French Quarter lord questions Caroline at some length concerning the events surrounding her introduction to her sire.
-Like a root canal administered by an ever-smiling dentist, there’s no getting around it—he will only relent when the painful work is done.
+Like a root canal administered by a smiling dentist, there’s no getting around it, no matter how wide his smiles—he will only relent when the painful work is done.
 The Toreador will only be content when he believes he has gotten his money’s worth from the owed boon.